reshmamustafa/sallapam/README.md

 </br>
 - A sample experiment dataset is given in the file named "data" in the root directory.
 - The searched index and corresponding response are stored in file named 'in' in index folder of the root directory.
+### Built with
+[Whoosh](https://github.com/mchaput/whoosh/) Python search engine library is used.
+See [LICENSE.txt](https://github.com/mchaput/whoosh/blob/master/LICENSE.txt) file for the details.